Improper Transport Medical Marijuana in Michigan

 A conviction for the improper transportation of medical marijuana does NOT suspend your driver’s license, nor is it placed on your master driving history.
 A conviction however, is a criminal blot that is placed on your permanent criminal history – forever.
 It also may impact your ability to get financial aid or assistance.
 Don’t plead guilty – talk with a medical marijuana criminal defense lawyer first.
 Plead NOT GUILTY at the first court hearing (the arraignment) and come talk with us.

 We are experienced.
 We have handled a lot of marijuana cases, from district court to circuit court, and all the way to the Michigan Supreme Court (and back again).
 We have won Section 4 and Section 8 evidentiary hearings.
 We have helped a LOT of people.

 If you need help in the Grand Rapids or greater West Michigan area, give us a chance to interview for the job.

 Attorney Bruce Alan Block is a Grand Rapids, Michigan criminal defense lawyer who has experience and specialty in medical marijuana laws.
-He has successfully represented persons accused of possession of marijuana, manufacture, delivery, possession with intent to deliver marijuana, maintaining a drug house, and similar offenses.
-If you are accused of a marijuana crime, put his years of experience to work for you.
+He has successfully represented persons accused of possession of marijuana, manufacture, delivery, possession with intent to deliver marijuana, improper transport, maintaining a drug house, and similar drug offenses.
+If you are accused of a marijuana crime or any crime, put his years of experience to work for you.
 Call (616) 676-8770.